What is this all about?

 - Any program that shares hole card data with other players or programs is colluding, and is prohibited†.

 - Any program that works off of a central database of player profiles, hands played or private results is prohibited.

 - Any program that plays without human intervention (a 'bot') or reduces the requirement of a human playing.
 For instance, an 'auto-folder' is prohibited.

 - The practice of datamining (observing games without playing in order to build up a database of hand histories for future reference) is prohibited.

-- Any software that offers dynamic, real-time commentary on the current game state that goes beyond reporting data and statistics.
+- Any tool or service that offers real-time commentary or advice on the current game state that goes beyond reporting data and statistics.

 Can you give some examples of tools and services which are prohibited?

 The following are examples of tools and services which are prohibited at all times: